hiof/design-templates/README.md

 $ bower install
 ```

+## Edit the content

+You edit the file description, illustrations and references to the downloadable files in the `./content/` folder of this project.

+The downloadable assets are available in the `./assets/` folder.
+Publicly available files are available in the public subfolder.
+Edit and add files/folders according to the established naming convention in the folder.

+The logo assets are generated from a single file so you don't have to create all the files manually(as of this writing, 180 different files).
+The documentation for this is available here: `./assets/source-files/logo/readme.md`.

 ## Build

-`$ grunt build`: Compiles and builds the designguidelines-assets plugin
+`$ grunt build`: Compiles and builds the design-templates plugin

 ## Deploy